tomtom-international/helm-charts/charts/app/README.md

   app: {}
 ```

-2. `metadata` and `spec` nesting is reduced in all manifests.
+2. The `metadata` and `spec` nesting are reduced in all manifests.
 For example:

 ```yaml
 pods: